 - Do you want to learn how run a successful micro business with skills you can use for any other business venture you’d like to pursue?

 If you answered yes to any of these questions, Project Micro Green is right for you.
 Learn how to grow your own food year round.
 You follow a proven process with easy to follow instructions to set up a fully operational micro green system.
 You will be eating your micro greens in less than a month.
-Without this course, it takes most people several years to figure out how to efficiently grow micro greens year round.* *In the course you are guided in how to procure and set up all the components of the Cheetah Micro Green Vertical Hydroponics System.
+Without these hydroponics training courses, it takes most people several years to figure out how to efficiently grow micro greens year round.* * In these hydroponics training courses you are guided in how to procure and set up all the components of the Cheetah Micro Green Vertical Hydroponics System.
 Depending on the quality of micro green system components you purchase, you will spend $600 to $1200 to set up your fully operational micro green system.